Hike the Largest National Scenic Area

 Gorge Loop Fitness Trail

 The Gorge Loop Fitness Trail is our most challenging and most exciting!
-With fitness stations and 17 activities this trail is perfect for outdoor fitness enthusiasts looking for full-body workout.
+With five fitness stations and 17 activities, this trail is perfect for the outdoor fitness enthusiast looking for full-body workout.

 Hike Level: Challenging